 We’re also quite glad people can now stop calling it an SUV.
 It isn’t one, and it’s far too clever for that.
-Although the 2018 Citroen C4 Cactus is all-but shorn of its airbumps (and some of its identity), there’s no way that this car should have ever been lumped with the Kadjars, Mokkas and Qashqais of the world.
+Although the 2018 Citroen C4 Cactus is all-but shorn of its door panel-protecting Airbumps (and some of its identity), there’s no way that this car should have ever been lumped with the Kadjars, Mokkas and Qashqais of the world.

-Besides, Citroen now has the C3 and C5 Aircross to fight those battles.
+Besides, Citroen now has the C3 and (from this autumn) the C5 Aircross to fight those battles.
 Let’s hope that this strategy works for the French company, because we’d hate this to be the last Cactus.
-And we’d hate to think of it as another victim of the seemingly unstoppable rise of the SUV.
+And we’d hate to think of it as another victim of the seemingly unstoppable rise of the SUV...

 More than you think, but the concept remains refreshingly unchanged.
 Although Citroen talks about all-new styling for the C4 Cactus, the 2018 model looks pretty much the same.
 And we’re glad about that.

-The airbumps haven’t gone completely.
-They’re still there in a vestigial form, but now, they’re at the bottom of the doors, rather like the C3 supermini.
-You could say that makes the C4 Cactus less city-friendly, but actually, the airbumps weren’t all that effective at helping stave off supermarket dings.
+The charismatic Airbumps haven’t gone completely, mind.
+They’re still there in a vestigial form, but now, they’re at the bottom of the doors, rather like on the C3 supermini.
+You could say that makes the C4 Cactus less city-friendly, but actually, the bubble-wrap Airbumps weren’t all that effective at helping stave off supermarket dings.

 More colours and comfort offered

-It’s more customisable now – with a greater number of interior and exterior shades than before offered.
+The new Citroen Cactus is more customisable now – with a greater number of interior and exterior shades than before offered.
 The interior is where there’s most variance, with up to five different ambiences, including Metropolitan Red, Wild Grey and Hype Grey, but in truth, the breadth of the palette is nothing to write home about.
 The French trumpet 31 colour combos available (nine paint choices, allied to four colour packs trimming the foglight surrounds and Airbumps etc).

 Standard safety equipment has been upgraded along with the facelift, too.
 You now get what Citroen calls Active Safety Brake (autonomous emergency braking), traffic sign recognition, lane-departure warning, and fatigue alert.
-As before you could also equip the Cactus with reversing camera, automatic parking, and cornering headlights.
+As before you can also equip the new Cactus with reversing camera, automatic parking and cornering headlights.

 It’s powered by a trio of Puretech petrols and a single diesel.
-You can specify the excellent three-pot in 81, 109 and 128bhp forms (the highest-powered unit is new for 2018, and the lowest will be phased out in June).
+You can specify the excellent three-pot in 81, 109 and 128bhp forms (the highest-powered unit is new for 2018, and the lowest will be phased out in June 2018).
 For those who are looking for the best performance at the pumps the BlueHDi 100 is your only diesel option.
-The 109 and 128bhp petrols are also offered with the new EAT6 six-speed auto.
+The 109 and 128bhp petrols are also offered with the new EAT6 six-speed automatic.

 What's the new Citroen C4 Cactus like to drive?